The Dispossessed: Setting

 The Dispossessed is set on Anarres and Urras, the twin inhabited worlds of Tau Ceti.
 Urras is divided into several states, but is dominated by two rival superpowers, A-Io and Thu.
 While on Urras, the main character spends most of his time in A-Io, a state with a capitalist economy and a patriarchal system.
 The state of Thu is never actually visited, but is said to have an authoritarian system that claims to rule in the name of the proletariat.
 A-Io has dissent in its borders, including a few different oppositional left-wing parties, one of which is closely linked to the rival society of Thu.
 When a revolution is sparked in Benbili, the third major, yet undeveloped, area of Urras, A-Io invades the Thu-supported revolutionary area, generating a proxy war.

 The moon, Anarres, represents a more idealist ideological structure: anarcho-syndicalism.
-The Anarresti, who call themselves Odonians after the founder of their political philosophy, arrived on Anarres from Urras around 200 years ago.
-In order to forestall an anarcho-syndicalist rebellion, the major Urrasti states gave the revolutionaries the right to live on Anarres, along with a guarantee of non-interference.
-Before this, Anarres had had no permanent settlements, apart from some mining facilities.

-Anarres is settled after a revolution on Urras by the followers of Odo, the central character of Le Guin's 1974 short story The Day Before the Revolution.
+The Anarresti, who call themselves Odonians after the founder of their political philosophy, arrived on Anarres from Urras around 170 years ago.
+In order to forestall an anarcho-syndicalist rebellion, the major Urrasti states had given the revolutionaries the right to live on Anarres, along with a guarantee of non-interference.
+Before this, Anarres had had no permanent settlements apart from a few mining facilities.
+(The proximate trigger for the settling of Anarres is the subject of Le Guin's 1974 short story The Day Before the Revolution.)

 The economic and political situation of Anarres and its relation to Urras is ambiguous.
-The people of Anarres consider themselves as being free and independent, having broken off from the political and social influence of the old world.
-However, the powers of Urras consider Anarres as being essentially their mining colony, as the annual consignment of Anarres's precious metals and their distribution to major powers on Urras is a major economic event of the old world.
+The people of Anarres consider themselves to be free and independent, having broken off from the political and social influence of the old world.
+However, the powers of Urras consider Anarres to be essentially their mining colony, as the annual consignment of Anarres's precious metals and their distribution to major powers on Urras is a major economic event of the old world.